-In this course, the student will study the principles and practices necessary to operate a dental/dental hygiene practice.
-The student will learn how to complete third party insurance predeterminations and claim forms, establish and use an expense and disbursement account system and the operation of a computerized dental office management system.
+In this course, the student study the principles and practices necessary to operate a dental/dental hygiene practice.
+Students learn how to complete third party insurance predeterminations and claim forms, establish and use an expense and disbursement account system and the operation of a computerized dental office management system.
 P- BUSI3007 Business Principles for the Regulated Professional and C- DENT2001 Professional Practice and Jurisprudence